-Switching Strategies (continued) Switching TO Olanzapine LAI Following a successful trial of oral olanzapine A direct switch to olanzapine LAI is possible From another oral antipsychotic A direct switch is possible but prior oral antipsychotics are probably best reduced slowly after starting olanzapine oral or LAI From an oil-based depot or another LAI antipsychotic except risperidone LAI Oral olanzapine or olanzapine LAI can be started on the day the previous oil-based depot or LAI was due.
-Do not give enother does of the first sil based depot or LAI.
-From risperidone LAI Do not give another dose of the first oil-based depot or LAI Begin the olanzapine LAI 2-4 weeks after the last injection of risperidone LAI was due. i.e. 4-6 weeks after the last injection of risperidone LAI was given.
-(The last injection of risperidone LAI provides therapeutic plasma levels for 4 -6 weeks with a post dose peak at 5 weeks) Do not give any more risperidone LAI Switching TO Paliperidone LAI One monthly (PP1M) From oral paliperidone or oral risperidone Give the two initiation doses of 150 mg on treatment day 1 and 100 mg one week later on day 8, both into the deltoid muscle as per the SmPC The third dose should be administered one month after the second initiation dose No oral supplementation is necessary during initiation of paliperidone LAI (PP1M) From other oral antipsychotics Give the two initiation doses followed by the maintenance dose as above Reduce the oral antipsychotic over 1-2 weeks following the first injection of PP1M From an oil-based depot or another LAI antipsychotic except risperidone LAI Start the PP1M at the maintenance dose when the next injection of an oil-based depot or other LAI antipsychotic was due instead of the oil-based depot or LAI No initiation doses are required Do not give another dose of the oil-based depot or LAI From risperidone LAI No initiation doses of PP1M are necessary Begin an equivalent dose of PP1M 2-4 weeks after the last injection of risperidone LAI was due. i.e. 4-6 weeks after the last injection of risperidone LAI was given.
+Switching Strategies ^{11,19} (continued) Switching TO Olanzapine LAI Following a successful trial of oral olanzapine A direct switch to olanzapine LAI is possible From another oral antipsychotic A direct switch is possible but prior oral antipsychotics are probably best reduced slowly after starting olanzapine oral or LAI From an oil-based depot or another LAI antipsychotic except risperidone LAI Oral olanzapine or olanzapine LAI can be started on the day the previous oil-based depot or LAI was due.
+Do not give another dose of the first oil-based depot or LAI From risperidone LAI Begin the olanzapine LAI 2-4 weeks after the last injection of risperidone LAI was due. i.e. 4-6 weeks after the last injection of risperidone LAI was given.
+(The last injection of risperidone LAI provides therapeutic plasma levels for 4 -6 weeks with a post dose peak at 5 weeks) Do not give any more risperidone LAI Switching TO Paliperidone LAI One monthly (PP1M) From oral paliperidone or oral risperidone Give the two initiation doses of 150 mg on treatment day 1 and 100 mg one week later on day 8, both into the deltoid muscle as per the SmPC16 The third dose should be administered one month after the second initiation dose No oral supplementation is necessary during initiation of paliperidone LAI (PP1M) From other oral antipsychotics Give the two initiation doses followed by the maintenance dose as above Reduce the oral antipsychotic over 1-2 weeks following the first injection of PP1M From an oil-based depot or another LAI antipsychotic except risperidone LAI From risperidone LAI Start the PP1M at the maintenance dose when the next injection of an oil-based depot or other LAI antipsychotic was due instead of the oil-based depot or LAI No initiation doses are required Do not give another dose of the oil-based depot or LAI No initiation doses of PP1M are necessary Begin an equivalent dose of PP1M 2-4 weeks after the last injection of risperidone LAI was due. i.e. 4-6 weeks after the last injection of risperidone LAI was given.
 (The last injection of risperidone LAI provides therapeutic levels for 4-6 weeks with a post dose peak at 5 weeks) Do not give any more risperidone LAI.